clemenex/scrap-book/README.md

 - The script uses a delay (time.sleep(5)) between each request to reduce the load on the server and mimic more human-like browsing behavior.
 This prevents overwhelming Goodreads’ servers with too many rapid requests.
 By scraping at a controlled rate, the script aims to prevent affecting the user experience of others and to avoid violating terms related to server load or overuse.

 ## 📁 Output and Result
 For the project's output and result, kindly refer and open the csv file: `goodreads_books_by_genre.csv`.
+The file can be viewed by itself here on Github or may also be downloadable.

 ## 🚀 How to Run the Scraper
 ### 1️⃣ Install Dependencies